 Although the COVID-19 pandemic has impacted the industry by halting international travel in many countries, the industry is far from dead.
 With the current pause in travel, domestic travel has seen a surge in popularity.
 Now the majority of bookings are coming from staycationers, digital nomads, and families.

-2021 has also seen a major rollout of vaccinations in many countries, and some countries are managing to safely reopen.
+This year has also seen a major rollout of vaccinations in many countries, and some countries are managing to safely reopen.
 The revival of travel is nearer than ever, and becoming a vacation rental property manager is still a potentially lucrative endeavor.

 Despite the title, it’s not actually necessary to own a property to become a vacation rental property manager.
 With the necessary qualifications and expertise, you can manage properties of other property owners without ever owning one yourself.